Bhanuvadlamudi/kaggle/README.md

-**Strong text** Deploying docker container for the flask app in AWS CentOS server
+**Deploying docker container for the flask app in AWS CentOS server**

 - Requriments